 To turn on the ventilator, Press the ON/OFF button (N) in Figure 1 for one second, during that second the associated green LED will start flashing at a high frequency.
-After 1 second the ventilator will turn on but without ventilation until the appropriate tidal volume/frequency combination is selected from the dial.
+After 1 second the ventilator will turn on but without ventilation until the appropriate patient size symbol is selected.
 If the button is pressed and released for less than a second, the ventilator will remain OFF.